Clinical Nurse Researchers

 Nursing research is the disciplined clinical inquiry into issues that concern nurses, patients and families, and the healthcare team.
 It identifies and develops knowledge to build the scientific foundation for clinical practice.
 Nurse researchers study the process and outcomes of care.
 Clinical nurse researchers ensure development and coordination of programs, structures, and processes that promote clinical inquiry at UCSF Medical Center.
 CNRs directly support nurses at all levels of the organization by helping them with literature reviews, evaluation of evidence, and translation of evidence into practice.
 Clinical Nurse Researchers also work with nurses to design and conduct original research studies and perform quality improvement projects.

-UCSF Medical Center has two Clinical Nurse Researchers that collaborate with nurses in all aspects of clinical inquiry.
+UCSF Medical Center has four Clinical Nurse Researchers that collaborate with nurses in all aspects of clinical inquiry.
 This involves engagement on the UCSF Institutional Review Board panels, ensuring nursing engagement in the administrative oversight and protection of human subjects in research at UCSF.
 It also involves collaboration with all levels of nurses in research development, implementation, analysis, and dissemination.
 CNRs coordinate and lead Evidence Based Practice and Joanna Briggs Institute training programs for UCSF nurses.

 UCSF Clinical Nurse Researcher Staff